First Impressions Online Matter!February 13, 2024

 You’ve submitted a carefully crafted résumé.
 Your skills and experience match the job requirements perfectly.
 You think to yourself, “I’m guaranteed a call back,” and yet the recruiter has already disqualified your application!

 You may have been disqualified because of your online reputation.
-Any information about you in blogs and social networks, comments, tweets, videos, and links make up your online reputation.
+Any information about you in blogs, social networks, comments, tweets, videos, and links make up your online reputation.

 How is it used to get a job?